Risele/AD7894/README.md

 This version operates with all 4 data pins at the ADC (3-wire serial + BUSY) without interrupts.
 If you want to use interrupts (BUSY pin could provide interrupt at the falling edge), than use functions from the private field: BeginConversion() and ADCread();

-Class constructor requires number of pins ADC connected to:
+Class constructor requires numbers of pins ADC connected to:
 SCLK, SDATA, BUSY, CONVST.
 The default values are 5,2,3,4.
 If you connected your ADC to those pins, you can use just \<AD7894 myADC\>;

 Only 3 functions are available: